Oluwatemmy/authease/README.md

 ```
 Replace `<your_google_client_id>`, `<your_google_client_secret>`, `<your_github_client_id>`, `<your_github_client_secret>`, and `<your_secret_key>` with the actual credentials.

+Ensure these values are correctly set to allow account verification and OAuth functionalities in Authease.

 ## Usage
 #### Authease provides built-in views for user authentication, including: